-Enjoyable Rennion Heid Last Evening Was Characteristic of Islands.
+Enjoyable Reunion Held Last Evening

-Forty or 50 persons, most of whom had sojourned at one time or another missioner Cosgriff to the city, that in the Sandwich Islands, were the Main street.

-WE ARE OPENING
+Was Characteristic of Islands.
+Forty or 50 persons, most of whom had sojourned at one time or another WE ARE OPENING

 New accounts every day, both savings accounts and subject to check.
-Our facilities for the accommodation of our customers are not surpassed by any institution in Utah.
-We invite mercantile accounts, corpora-tion accounts, individual accounts, benevolent organization accounts, women's accounts, children's accounts,-large and small.
+Our facilities for the accommodation of our custom-ers are not surpassed by any institution in Utah.
+We invite mercantile accounts, corpora tion accounts, individual accounts, benevolent organization accounts, women's accounts children's accounts-large and small.
 Banking bonding, title insurance, abstracts and trusts of every nature.
-Our safety deposit vaults are the best protected of any in the west west.
+Our safety deposit vaults are the best protected of any in the west.

+West.
 UTAH SAVINGS & TRUST CO.
 No. 235 Main Street.
 In the business heart.